Anderson's couture craftmanship captivates at Loewe for Paris men's fashion week

 High-waisted trousers bore a touch of vintage nostalgia, their surreal heights commanding attention and distorting perceptions of the human form.
 Mirroring the shimmering sparkle of the surrounding fountains, sequins and crystals added a festive disco-era energy to the collection.

 Anderson’s touch was evident in the deceptively ordinary blazers, coats, and knits — his cuts transformed the seemingly straightforward items into gestural art works.
-A suede tunic with a conjoined handbag created from the same leather tickled the fancy of the audience and drew a flurry of camera clicks.
+A suede tunic with a conjoined handbag created from the same leather tickled the fancy of the audience, including actor Brian Cox, and drew a flurry of camera clicks.

 The collection featured a subdued palette of soft pastels, blues, blacks and khakis, dramatically offset by accessories such as crystal-embellished sunglasses and a crystal hummingbird on a shredded brocade top.
 An array of footwear and oversized bags added a further dimension to Anderson’s study of proportions.